JarodMica/audiobook_maker/README.md

 6. Download and install ffmpeg: https://ffmpeg.org/download.html
     - Place ffmpeg.exe and ffprobe.exe inside of audiobook_maker OR make sure they are in your environment path variable
 7. Place whatever RVC AI voices (.pth) files into the voice_models directory.
-    - Index files are currently not supportedm, but I will be building this into the GUI eventually

 ## Acknowledgements
 I am able to build these tools thanks to all of the fantastic open source repos out there, borrowing from different projects to get this all frankensteined and hashed together.
 Without these, it wouldn't be possible for me to have gotten the functionality needed to create such a fantastic tool: